AntonioModer/adonaac.github.io/source/documentation/animation/index.markdown

 {% title Description %}

-The {% text mg.Animation %} class handles the creation of animated sprites from sprite sheets.
+The {% text fg.Animation %} class handles the creation of animated sprites from sprite sheets.
 You have control over what to do with the animation itself, since it's returned and you just hold it in a variable.
 The draw operation, like LÖVE's, also takes rotation, scaling and shearing parameters after {% text x, y %}.
 The module also supports reading sprite sheets from texture atlases on top of isolated spritesheets.